Rev3Games: Rev3Games Previews

 Rev3Games' hosts give their impressions on upcoming games.

 Rev3Games Reviews

 Rev3Games' host give their opinions on recently released games and give a score on a scale of 1 to 5.
 Sessler structured the reviews similarly to X-play's reviews because that is what he was familiar with and he dislikes the 10 point scale.

 Sessler's ...Something

 Sessler shares his thoughts on games and the gaming industry.
-The show has ceased production since Adam Sessler's departure from Discovery Digital Networks.

 Spoiled Games

 Sessler and 2 guests discuss everything about a specific game.
-The future of the show is unknown since both Adam Sessler's and Anthony Carboni's departure from Discovery Digital Networks.